PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 Samples using the library
 *************************
-The following |NCS| samples use the hellaPHY OTDOA library and adaption layer:
+The following |NCS| samples use the hellaPHY OTDOA library and adaptation layer:

 * :ref:`otdoa_sample`